-- A successful conservation breeding program for plains-wanderers has been established. - The number of plains-wanderers has increased from the very low levels recorded for the species in 2011-14. - The area of occupancy has increased from the level known in 2011-14. - A long-term monitoring program for plains-wanderers has been implemented in the species' two strongholds - the Riverina region of NSW and the Northern Plains of Victoria; and population trends have been assessed. - Monitoring has been conducted in other known plains-wanderer locations. - Threats impacting upon the survival of plains-wanderers have been identified and assessed and appropriate management measures have been put in place. - Habitat quality has improved across all key locations to the extent that reductions in exotic annual grass cover and increases in native grass cover have been observed. - Fencing has been erected, in appropriate locations, to facilitate grazing management to soil type in key plains-wanderer habitats. - Strategies have been developed and implemented to provide refugia (i.e. designated areas where habitat structure is maintained within key parameters for plains-wanderers) during periods of extreme environmental fluctuation. - A population response model, that identifies a realistic recovery time frame and trajectory, informed by knowledge of species biology and threats, has been developed and implemented for plains-wanderers.
+- A successful conservation breeding program for the plains-wanderer has been established - The number of plains-wanderers has increased from the very low levels recorded for the species in 2011-14. - The area of occupancy has increased from the level known in 2011-14. - A long-term monitoring program for the plains-wanderer and plains-wanderer habitat, has been implemented in the species' two strongholds - the Riverina region of New South Wales and the Northern Plains of Victoria; and assessment of population trends is indicative of a positive trajectory. - Monitoring has been conducted in other known plains-wanderer locations. - Threats impacting upon the survival of the plains-wanderer have been identified and assessed and appropriate management measures have been put in place. - Habitat quality has improved across all key locations to the extent that reductions in exotic annual grass cover and increases in native grass cover have been observed. - Fencing has been erected, in appropriate locations, to facilitate grazing management to soil type in key plains-wanderer habitats. - Strategies have been developed and implemented to provide refugia (i.e. designated areas where habitat structure is maintained within key parameters for the plains-wanderer) during periods of extreme environmental fluctuation. - A population response model, that identifies a realistic recovery time frame and trajectory, informed by knowledge of species biology and threats, has been developed and implemented for the plains-wanderer.